Rust-for-Linux/rust-for-linux.com/src/NVMe-driver.md

 The Linux Rust NVMe driver lives [here](https://git.kernel.org/pub/scm/linux/kernel/git/a.hindborg/linux.git/log/?h=rnvme).
 This branch is routinely rebased on upstream Linux releases.
-Please be aware that the `nvme` branch is force pushed without notice.
+Please be aware that the `rnvme` branch is force pushed without notice.
 The version based on the deprecated `rust` branch is available [here](https://github.com/metaspace/linux/tree/nvme-rust).